Monterey Canyon: Geomorphology

 While the erosion process of turbidity current erosion which once carved out the submarine Monterey Canyon is well known, the cause of the great depth and length of this canyon, carved out millions of years ago, and the unusually large size of the sedimentary deposit (fan) at its underwater mouth 95 mi west of Monterey, have all been a cause for some speculation.
 Typically, submarine canyons of this depth and length which cut so far across a continental shelf, and with such large sedimentary fans attached, are only formed when aligned to receive the outflows of very major rivers, such as the Mississippi or the Amazon, and such canyons are not typically found in alignment with relatively low-flow rivers such as the Salinas River.
 The dominant theory is that it is the remnant outlet of a larger river that may have once drained the Central Valley, possibly even via the Los Angeles Basin (recalling that the canyon has steadily moved northwest due to fault action along the San Andreas fault).
-Recent research supports the latter due to the chemistry in iron-manganese deposits on seamounts near the Canyon indicating a sediment origin of southern Sierra Nevada or western Basin and Range.
+Research supports the latter due to the chemistry in iron-manganese deposits on seamounts near the Canyon indicating a sediment origin of southern Sierra Nevada or western Basin and Range.
 The Salinas River is thought to have been the outlet for prehistoric Lake Corcoran, which once occupied much of the Central Valley.
 The Upper Turbidite Unit of the Monterey submarine fan may have formed soon after Lake Corcoran found a new outlet and was catastrophically drained via what is now San Francisco Bay, when sediment from the former lake bed was carried out its new outlet and then down to Monterey Bay by longshore drift.